Andreilys/Andreilys.github.io/_posts/2018-12-23-learning-how-to-learn.md

 *The Superpower I have a new book coming out early next year, The Rise of Superman: Decoding the Science of Ultimate…*www.forbes.com](https://www.forbes.com/sites/stevenkotler/2013/06/02/learning-to-learn-faster-the-one-superpower-everyone-needs/#4b13ea642dd7)
 - [**Learning How To Learn (Learning Hacks (Chunking.
 Chunks are pieces of…** *Learning How To Learn (Learning Hacks (Chunking.
 Chunks are pieces of…: Learning How To Learn*static.coggle.it](https://static.coggle.it/diagram/WMbg3JvOtwABM9gV/t/learning-how-to-learn)
-- [**Learning To Learn “Develop a passion for…**
-- *Learning To Learn “Develop a passion for…: Learning To Learn “Develop a passion for learning.
-If you do, you will…*coggle.it](https://coggle.it/diagram/V83cTEMcVU1E-DGf/t/learning-to-learn-cease-to-grow-%E2%80%9D/c52462e2ac70ccff427070e1cf650eacdbe1cf06cd0eb9f0013dc53a2079cc8a)
 - [**Learning How to Learn: Powerful mental tools to help you master tough subjects | Coursera** *This course gives you easy access to the invaluable learning techniques used by experts in art, music, literature…*www.coursera.org](https://www.coursera.org/learn/learning-how-to-learn)